 Toys play a tremendous role in childhood development, but fun does not always equal safe.
-While common sense is always your best defense, there are some definite toys to avoid.
+While common sense is always your best defense, there are some definite toy no-no's.

 The items below should be avoided completely or only permitted with close parental supervision for children of the appropriate age.
 Check toy packaging for age guidelines.